vuestorefront/vuepress-theme-vsf-docs/README.md

 - adds several custom layouts for your docs site to use
 - built in [Iconify](https://icones.js.org/) support via the `<Icon>` component.
 - breadcrumb support by default
+- adds plugins for overriding the active link style and image fixes

 ## Installation